Iosevka-Mayukai/Iosevka-Mayukai/README.md

 For Iosevka Mayukai Sonata, you should write **"Iosevka Mayukai Sonata"** in text editor font settings.
 For macOS or Windows, try write **"Iosevka-Mayukai-Sonata"** if the first one is fail.

 ![Gambar Setting 4](https://raw.githubusercontent.com/Iosevka-Mayukai/Iosevka-Mayukai/master/setting-iosevka-mayukai-sonata.png)

+### Nerd Variant

+If you're using Nerd Patched Font variant, you should write **Iosevka NF** in text editor font settings.
+This will enable font with patched glyph and more ligature in your text editor.
+These variant using filename **"Iosevka Mayukai xxxxxxx Nerd Font Complete Windows Compatible"**, and placed inside **"nerd-patched-ttf"** instalation folder.

 ## Demo